ArchC/riscv/README.md

 `````````

 Use the official RISC-V toolchain for creating the executables.
 Follow
 the steps on the RISC-V page to download the toolchain.
+Use the master branch when generating the toolchain binaries.

 Configure GCC for RISC-V with the following options to enable 32-bit
-code generation:
+code generation for general purpose riscv(use newlib support):
 `````````
-./configure --prefix=/opt/riscv --enable-multilib
+./configure --prefix=/opt/riscv --with-arch=rv32imafd --with-abi=ilp32d
+make
 `````````

 ## How to create executables